Statement of Purpose

 The Adult Confirmation process is designed specifically for practicing Catholics who have not received the sacrament of Confirmation.
 Any adult over age 18 interested in attending this class and receiving the sacrament of Confirmation can register by calling the Parish Office at 925-830-0600.

-Men’s Bible Study meets every Saturday morning at 8:00 a.m. for one hour.
-“God’s” Word Today” is used as a study guide.
-The guide focuses on one particular;ar book of the bible each month with recommended readings for each day of the week.
-On Saturday the previous week’s readings are discussed.
+The Saturday Men’s Bible Group meets for one hour every Saturday morning to read, discuss and pray the bible, fellowship and partake in action projects.
+The group follows “God’s Word Today” which leads us through alternating months on Books of the Old Testament, Books of the New Testament, and spiritual subjects.
 The group is also committed to action supporting ministries in which the members are involved within the parish and in outreach to the greater community with activities, such as, adopting needy families.
 All men of the parish are welcome.

 Small Faith Communities are groups of 8 – 15 parishioners who gather regularly in one another’s homes.
 In this era of “mega-parishes” it can be difficult to feel as though one is really part of a faith community. small Christian Communities exist for mutual support, for on-going learning and formation in faith, for reflection on Scripture and Church teaching, for encouragement and accountability of action inspired by the gospel, and for prayer and worship.
 Anyone who is interested in connection faith and life is most welcome to participate.